hwayne/learntla/content/pluscal/behaviors/_index.md

 ## Example

-_Specify a system with three flags that can be on or off, as well as can change the state of a flag._
+_Specify a system with three flags that can be `TRUE` or `FALSE`, where the system can also set any of the flags to `TRUE` or `FALSE`._

 Right now we're a little limited in what we can practically do, but we can already start constructing simple patterns.
 Here's one way to write this in PlusCal:

 {{% code gates %}}

 This isn't the most optimal way of writing it, but I wanted to showcase both `with` and `either` here.
 You could probably use just the `either`. `BOOLEAN` is a TLA+ builtin and is equal to the set `{TRUE, FALSE}`.
-As you can see, every step this picks a single flag and either sets it to true or false.
+As you can see, every step picks a single flag and either sets it to true or false.
 Fairly simple, if cumbersome.

 {{% q %}}
 How many possible _behaviors_ are there after three loops?
 Keep in mind that distinct behaviors can have the same end state.